The All-American Rejects: 2005–06: Move Along

 In July 2005, the All-American Rejects released their second studio album, Move Along, produced by Howard Benson.
-The album's first single, "Dirty Little Secret", was released that summer to radio stations.
+It was released via UMG's Interscope Records, and the album's first single, "Dirty Little Secret," was released that summer to radio stations.

 At the end of 2005, the All-American Rejects embarked on The Rise of the Fall Tour along with The Academy Is... and Rooney.
 Then, on December 13, The Bite Back EP was released on the iTunes Music Store, and on New Year's Eve 2005, the band performed The Cars' "Good Times Roll" with Fall Out Boy on MTV.

-In 2006, the second single and title track from Move Along, was released.
+In 2006, the second single and title track from Move Along was released.
 Within the first weeks after premiering their video, it had been on the Total Request Live countdown, hitting number-one four days in a row.
 The single did not chart on the Billboard Hot 100 until almost six months after its release, in June.
 On March 15, 2006, the All-American Rejects began a tour of the United States that wrapped up on May 13, 2006.
-On May 25, the All-American Rejects performed at the first ever VH1 Rock Honors, covering Def Leppard's "Photograph".
-In July the band sent a promotional single from Move Along, "Top of the World" to modern rock radio.
+On May 25, the All-American Rejects performed at the first ever VH1 Rock Honors, covering "Photograph" by Def Leppard.
+In July the band sent a promotional single from Move Along, "Top of the World," to modern rock radio.
 A music video was created for it from clips of the All-American Rejects on tour and in concert.

-"Move Along" was also used to help promote Lego Bionicle's Inika toy sets in the summer of 2006.
+"Move Along" was also used to help promote the Lego Bionicle Inika toy sets in the summer of 2006.
 The group also participated in a promotion for the sets called "Free the Band".
-The overall priority of the promotion was that the Rejects got kidnapped by the villainous Piraka whilst sailing on a yacht and people had to assist the Inika on finding and rescuing the band via the website 'freetheband.com'.
+The overall priority of the promotion was that the Rejects got kidnapped by the villainous Piraka whilst sailing on a yacht and people had to assist the Inika on finding and rescuing the band via the website 'freetheband.com.'
 A competition could also be entered where the winners would receive Bionicle and All-American Rejects merchandise alike.
+That same year, "Move Along" was featured in the film She's the Man, which was released by former DreamWorks Records owner DreamWorks Pictures.

-In September 2006, a third headlining single, "It Ends Tonight", was released from Move Along.
+In September 2006, a third headlining single, "It Ends Tonight," was released from Move Along.
 The video debuted at No. 10 on the VH1 Top 20 countdown.
 The video also peaked at No. 2 on TRL.
 Later in the year the All-American Rejects launched the Tournado tour in support of Move Along.
 The tour kicked off at Hartford, Connecticut on October 27, and wrapped up at Champaign, Illinois on December 20.

 That New Year's Eve, the All-American Rejects performed on a special on Las Vegas' Fremont Street, which also included the bands OK Go, Five for Fighting, Rock Star Supernova, and Chicago.

+On December 21, 2024, the album hit 1 Billion streams on Spotify.